- University >

 - Prof. Dirk Metzger, Vice President Technische Hochschule Mittelhessen

-- Gerda Weigel-Greilich, City Councilor, Department IV, City of Gießen
+- Gerda Weigel-Greilich, City Councillor, Department IV, City Giessen

-- Dr. Holger Hölscher, head of the city planning office, Gießen
+- Dr. Holger Hölscher, Head of the City Planning Office, Giessen

 - discussion

-The focus of the lecture series is the THM as part of the city of Gießen - yesterday, today and tomorrow.
-It takes place as part of the 50th anniversary of the Gießen Friedberg University of Applied Sciences / Technische Hochschule Mittelhessen .
-Vice-President Prof. Dirk Metzger will open the event and, together with representatives of the city of Gießen , will take up and discuss different facets of the cooperation.
+The lecture series focuses on THM as part of the city Giessen – yesterday, today, and tomorrow.
+It is being held as part of the 50th anniversary celebrations of the Giessen Friedberg University of Applied Sciences / Technische Hochschule Mittelhessen .
+Vice President Prof. Dirk Metzger will open the event and, together with representatives of the city of Giessen will address and discuss various facets of the collaboration.

-Gerda Weigel-Greilich and Dr. Holger Hölscher, as a representative of the city of Gießen , will look back from their own perspective and experience and go into the role of THM in Gießen today.
-The focus should be on looking to the future: How will the role of THM in and cooperation with the city of Gießen develop?
-Which challenges, which future topics, which cooperations will determine the cooperation in the next few years?
+Gerda Weigel-Greilich and Dr. Holger Hölscher, representing the city of Giessen , will look back from their own perspectives and experiences and discuss the role of THM in Giessen today.
+The focus will be on the future: How will THM 's role in and collaboration with the city of Giessen evolve?
+What challenges, future topics, and collaborations will shape this collaboration in the coming years?

 Friedberg: Studying at the THM - yesterday, today and tomorrow (November 24, 2021)